closeheat/docs/Readme.md

 Follow [GitHub guide](https://guides.github.com/introduction/getting-your-project-on-github) and publish your landing page files to GitHub.

+### Files structure
+Make sure you have your ``index.html`` (or ``.jade) in the root folder of your GitHub repository.
+All the ``require`` declarations in your javascript files will be downloaded upon build - so you don't need a ``package.json`` if you don't want.
+We're working on a custom build solution, so you can use whatever you want.

 ### Connect files in GitHub to closeheat

-When you have your project files in GitHub - click [New application](http://app.closeheat.com/apps) in closeheat and select "Existing website from GitHub".
+When you have your project files in GitHub - click [here](http://app.closeheat.com/apps/upload/github) and select you repository.

-Then select the GitHub repository you just created, choose a subdomain and click "Create application".
 Wait for the publishing to finish and check out your new landing page!

 ### Edit landing page locally
 When you change files in you GitHub project, it also changes in your closeheat landing page.
 In fancy terms, it is called ``continuous deployment``.